marksidell/dynips/README.md

 Expire all hostnames that have not been updated more recently than the specified number of seconds ago.
 If no `--max-age` argument is specified, the default maximum age is used.
-The default is 3600 seconds, but you can change the default when you configure the service.
+The default is 3600 seconds, but you can change it when you configure the service.

 ### Hostname Expiration